swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 #!/usr/bin/env python
 from Bio import Entrez

-accessionno = "NC_012920"   # This is the human mitochrondrion reference sequence Entrez.email = "swc@example.com        #  Always tell NCBI who you are.
+accessionno = "NC_012920"   # This is the human mitochondrion reference sequence Entrez.email = "swc@example.com        #  Always tell NCBI who you are.
 And fix the SytnaxError.
 Entrez.tool = "SoftwareCarpentryBootcamp"
 assert Entrez.email != None     # Check that you told NCBI who you are before continuing